 We would like to do this, but we have limited capability.

-There was also an 'Other' option, where the respondent could still give a free-text response if they had a unique answer to give.
-Respondents were given the ability to select multiple options.
-In order to gain further insight into particular topics, participants were also asked additional questions for certain statements.
-For example, in addition to asking a participant if medication errors are reported in their hospital, and then, if not, why not, they are also asked how many medication errors were reported in the last year and what have they done with the results of any medication error reports.

 The survey was created using the online survey software SurveyMonkey and was conducted in English.
 It was distributed using a SurveyMonkey email collector.
 Survey was distributed to hospital pharmacies (one link per one hospital pharmacists) using the contact lists provided by EAHP Survey coordinators.